 The wizards of the Unseen University are the people who put the Schmuck in Schmuck Bait.
 As a footnote explains: Any true wizard, faced with a sign like "Do not open this door.
 Really.
 We mean it.
 We're not kidding.
 Opening this door will mean the end of the universe," would automatically open the door in order to see what all the fuss was about.

 In Hogfather, Archchancellor Ridcully discovers a hidden door, which his predecessor had had sealed off, leaving a sign saying, "Do not, under any circumstances, open this door."
 So, naturally, Ridcully has it unsealed.
 One of his subordinates asks if he'd seen the sign, and Ridcully says, "Of course I've read it.
 Why d'yer think I want it opened?"
+When it's sealed again at the end, the Genre Savvy worker makes sure to leave the nails loose.

 A footnote says, 'this exchange contains almost all you need to know about human civilization.
 At least, those bits of it that are now under the sea, fenced off or still smoking.'